SELF-Software-Evolution-Lab/OM2M-server/README.md

 paho-mqtt==1.3.1

+## Using Postman.
-A collection for postman is also available to add a virtual device using postman.
+A collection is also available to add a virtual device using postman.